Store Performance

 How Storalytic Measures Store Performance

 Storalytic delivers store performance measurement through AI computer vision applied to existing camera infrastructure.
-The process requires no new hardware in most stores and produces live zone-level data from day one of deployment.
+The process reuses the cameras already installed in most stores, adds a single edge device on site, and produces zone-level data from day one of deployment.

-The platform organises store performance around three operational gauges — ATTRACT, SERVE, and FLOW — that together cover every dimension of how a store converts visitor potential into revenue:
+The platform organises store performance around three operational gauges — ATTRACT, SERVE, and DEPLOY — grow, protect and save, together covering every dimension of how a store converts visitor potential into revenue:

 - ATTRACT — Are zones pulling visitors in, or losing them at the threshold?
 The ATTRACT gauge measures the gap between zone footfall and active engagement.